Sumo Logic ahead of the packRead article

 One of the biggest hurdles companies will need to deal with is figuring out if something is a true incident or not.
 What is the tipping point to say this is an actual breach, and when does it meet the mark for when we report it?
 This doesn’t just fall on the CSO anymore, this affects the entire working group and bottom line.
 Especially now with the cloud, it will be harder to discover that tipping point.
 Companies must implement new solutions to help remain compliant.

 When it comes to cybersecurity, it all comes down to the logs.
 It’s the first place to go if a company suspects a cyber incident.
-With your existing security tooling in place all feeding their logs to Sumo Logic’s cloud-native SaaS platform, you can quickly determine the scope and severity of an incident using our SIEM and advanced analytics.
+Read our guide to log analytics to learn how it helps improve app performance and security.
+With your existing security tooling in place all feeding their logs to Sumo Logic’s cloud-native SaaS platform, you can quickly determine the scope and severity of an incident using our Cloud SIEM and advanced analytics.

 In particular, our Entity Relationship Graph helps security analysts understand the scope of the detected threat.
 With built-in dashboards/reporting and automated notifications, your entire organization can quickly get the information they need to begin to determine the materiality of your cybersecurity incident.

 Learn more about Sumo Logic’s capabilities so that you don’t need to worry about the latest SEC rules or any other regulations that may expand or change.